HibaNaveed/Saffron-Silk--Restaurant-Management-System/README.md

 🔮 Future Improvements

-The project can be extended with additional restaurant management functionality, including:
+The project can be extended with additional restaurant management functionality:

 🛒 Online Food Ordering
 👤 Customer Registration and Login